huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 From inside the Huma App, you can view the eConsent agreement.

 You can easily withdraw your consent at any time without having to search for it or contact a customer support representative.
 In your Profile, go to **Informed consent form** and simply click the button to **Withdraw your consent**.
+The Huma App will stop any further data collection.

 **Related articles**: [Personal information and account settings](../getting-started/personal-information-account-settings.md); [Configuring the security settings](../../admin-portal/managing-deployments/general-settings/legal-and-security-settings.md)